 Succession Planning - a Difference Maker

 The lack of a formal succession plan can lead to disruptions and instability within an organization.
-According to a survey conducted by the Society for Human Resource Management, only 23% of organizations have a formal succession plan in place for executive positions.
+According to ATD (Association of Talent Development), only 35% of organizations have a formalized succession plan in place for critical roles.

 Without a formal succession plan, organizations may struggle with several variables.
-This includes obstacles to retain top talent, disruptions and instability during leadership transitions, and fail to meet long-term goals and objectives.
+This includes obstacles to retain top talent, disruptions and instability during leadership transitions, and failure to meet long-term goals and objectives.